MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/assignments-in-teams.md

 Here are some instructions to help you obtain this information.

 The TurnitinApiUrl is the host address of your admin console.
-Ex. https:[]()//your-tenant-name.turnitin.com
+Example. https:[]()//your-tenant-name.turnitin.com

 The admin console is where you can create an integration and an API key associated with the integration.

-Select 'Integrations' from the side menu, then select 'Add Integration' and give the integration a name.
+Select **Integrations** from the side menu, then select **Add Integration** and give the integration a name.
 ![Screen shot showing adding a new integration](./educationImages/Assignments_mopo_turnitin2.png)

 The TurnitinApiKey will be given to you after you follow the prompts.
 Copy the API key and paste it into the Microsoft Teams admin center.
-This is the only time you can view the key in the admin console.
+This is the only time you can view the key.
 ![Screen shot showing copying the API key](./educationImages/Assignments_mopo_turnitin3.png)

-Upon clicking the 'save' button in the admin center for this setting, please allow up to 24 hours for these settings to take effect.
+Upon clicking the **Save** button in the admin center for this setting, please allow up to 24 hours for these settings to take effect.

 [Learn more about the integration between Turnitin and Microsoft Teams](https://www.turnitin.com/products/feedback-studio/microsoft-teams-integration)